 Hellenism is the polytheistic orthopraxic religion of the classical Graeco-Roman world.
-The term of Hellenism was first coined by Emperor Flavius Claudius Iulianus Augustus to refer to general Graeco-Roman religion.
+Hellenism proper begun during the Hellenistic period, an era which begun following the death of Alexander the Great in 323 BCE, and lasted until the defeat of the Ptolemaic Kingdom in 31 BCE, which saw the spreading of Greek culture throughout the Mediterranean and Near East.
+The term Hellenism was first coined by the blessed Emperor Flavius Claudius Iulianus Augustus to refer to the general Graeco-Roman religion derived from the Greeks, and the term Hellene denotes a follower of Hellenism.
 Broadly speaking, it is a polytheistic religion that believes the Gods are unchanging, unbegotten, eternal, incorporeal, and not in space.

-It is primarily a devotional or votive religion, based on the exchange of gifts between the divine and mortals.
-The ethical convictions of modern Hellenic polytheists are often inspired by ancient Greco-Roman virtues such as reciprocity, hospitality, and moderation.
+It is primarily a devotional or votive religion, based on the exchange of gifts between the divine and mortals typically through offerings/sacrifice and correct practice.
+The ethical convictions of Hellenes are inspired by ancient Graeco-Roman virtues such as reciprocity, hospitality, and moderation.

-Hellenes worship a large amount of deities, which includes the:
+Hellenes worship a large number of deities, which includes the:

 - The Titans